 Posing Correction / Changing Body Position

-The most easy thing you can do is to ask about posing.
+The easiest thing you can do is to ask about pose changing.
 You can them if they mind about posing on your directions.
 If they don’t, emphasize a strong point and pose them a certain way.
 Tilt their head a certain way or their body.

 Changing Focus of the Subject

 There are multiple ways to manipulate the focus.
 You can ask the person to focus on a specific position and then just before taking the shot, ask the subject to look at the camera and take the shot.

 Another way you can ask them is to look down and then all of a sudden lookup.
 It takes a little while for the eyeball to drift away, so you got a moment to click the photo.
 This one works more fine.

 It means to manipulate the focus of the person you are taking photos of.
 It can lower the effect of lazy eye, but it mostly depends on whether the eye is more drifted inwards or outwards.

 If their eyeball drifts inwardly, then you should direct their focus away from the center of the lens.